alice-gdt/technical_test_jellysmack/README.md

 Do in a console:
 $> ./tech_test_JS ./tests/asset_1.mp4 IM

-IM allow to see each image of video flux.
+IM allow to see each comparison between a frame and an asset.
 Do 'Enter' to go to next image.

 ## Problems
 If you have problems with opencv2/xfeature2d.hpp, do in a console :